The Non-Travel Life of a Nigerian in Nairobi

 Living my best life in Nigeria

 I am still settling into life in Kenya.
 I still don’t know where to braid my hair or where I can buy (Nigerian) yams from.
-I struggle with my identity and purpose sometimes, I am trying to make new friends here but realizing that I am too introverted to sustain real-life friendships and I am too content with Mark’s company.
-It is at times like this, that I miss the forwardness and intentionality of Nigerians…
+I struggle with my identity and purpose sometimes.
+I am trying to make new friends here, but I realise that I am too introverted to sustain real-life friendships, and I am content with Mark’s company.
+It is at times like this that I miss the forwardness and intentionality of Nigerians…

 Nevertheless, living in Kenya has been so much better than I ever imagined.
 I’m glad we moved here and I’m looking forward to all the wonderful adventures the country has to offer!